Code-Institute-Submissions/the_appleshop/README.md

 # Deployment on Heroku

+* Create a repository on Github

+* Deploying to the github branch is done by adding all files to stage by

+git add .

+* providing a commit message

+git commit -m 'my commit'

+* and push content to server

+git push -u origin master

 * In order to deploy this project to the web, please create an account at https://heroku.com/ and create an app with a unique name, region Europe.
 Write down the provided url for later call to run the project.

 * Please setup a Dyno for Postgres DB in the dashboard to setup postgres DATABASE_URL